proofit404/dependencies/docs/contrib/rest_framework.rst

 HTTP verbs.  ``get``, ``post``, ``put``, ``patch``, ``delete``, ``head``, ``options``, ``trace`` attributes works as usual.

-In addition you can set following attributes and they will be passed to the ``GenericAPIView`` subclass under the hood.
+In addition to ``api_view`` attributes you can set following attributes and they will be passed to the ``GenericAPIView`` subclass under the hood.
 Everything works according to the rest framework documentation.

 * ``queryset``
 * ``serializer_class``